Monday, August 28, 2023

 1/4 c. lemon juice

-Add 5 1/2 cups of sugar, stirring constantly.
+Add about 4 to 5 cups of sugar, stirring constantly.
 Bring to a boil.
 Take off the heat.

 Add one package of low sugar pectin or 6 Tbl.
 Stir, whisk, making sure pectin is dissolved.
 Bring to a full rolling boil.
-Boil for 1 minute.
+Boil for 1-2 minutes.
+(Longer for high elevations.)

 Remove from heat.
 Skim foam if necessary.
 Ladle into hot, sterilized half pint jars, add hot lids.
 Seal.
 Sometimes it turns to a nice jelly.
 Sometimes it is syrup.
 Use the syrup on pancakes or add it to club soda or seltzer water for a refreshing drink.